Plant Poke Milkweed (Asclepias exaltata) for Monarchs, Swallowtails, Skippers

 You can try to transplant Poke Milkweed as a bare root, but it is far easier to propagate by seed, due to its long taproot.

 Asclepias exaltata produces slender pods of flat brown seeds attached to silky white hairs.
 When the pod matures, it opens and releases the seeds to be scattered by wind and animals.
-These seed pods are easily collected and saved for future plantings.
+These seed pods are easy to collect and save for future plantings.
 Fun Fact: The silky hair or seed ‘floss’ is often used by hummingbirds to line their tiny nests.

 For winter planting, select a location in November with good drainage and early morning or filtered sunlight.
 Plant 2-3 seeds per shallow hole, about ⅛” deep and 18-36” apart.
 Water once.
 In spring, seedlings will emerge about 10-20 days after the danger of frost has passed.
 When they’re around 1” tall, thin seedlings to one plant per hole.
 Allow the soil to become nearly dry between waterings.
 Use a general purpose fertilizer during the summer.